CaffeineViking/vim-glsl/readme.md

     * The `subpassLoad` built-in function for Vulkan
     * Both the `imageBuffer` and `textureBuffer` descriptors
     * And finally `sampler` and `samplerShadow`
-* The following KHR/EXT extensions from [this](https://github.com/KhronosGroup/GLSL/tree/master/extensions) repository:
+* The following official KHR/EXT extensions are supported:
     * `GL_KHR_shader_subgroup`
     * `GLSL_EXT_ray_flags_primitive_culling`
     * `GLSL_EXT_ray_query`